-The general stamp of man coming out to India hardly improved even up to the time of Clive and Warren Hastings.
+The general stamp of man coming out to India hardly improved even up to the timeof Clive and Warren Hastings.
 Clive gambled, and did worse.
-Says a writer in The Calcutta Review, "Hastings himself, whatever may have been his character as a political ruler, had no great title to our admiration as a moral man....What was to be expected from the body of Society, when the head was thus morally diseased?"
+Says a writer in The Calcutta Review, "Hastings himself, whatever may have been his character as a political ruler, had no great title to our admiration as a moral man.
+He was living for years with the wife of another;.....and when the convenient laws of a foreign land, deriving no sanction from Christianity, formally severed the bond which had long been practically disregarded, the Governor-General had the execrably bad taste to celebrate his marriage with the elegant adulteress with open display and festal rejoicing.
+What was to be expected from the body of Society, when the head was thus morally diseased?"
 This was during the reigns of George I and George II, and the pages of contemporary writers give us a graphic picture of the low ebb at which British morality ran in England itself after the high flood of Puritanic austerity in the days of the Commonwealth.
-There would seem to have been but little to choose between the Englishmen who came out to India in the

-Service of the East India Company, and those who stayed at home to be enriched by its princely dividends.
+There would seem to have been but little to choose between the Englishmen who came out to India in the Service of the East India Company, and those who stayed at home to be enriched by its princely dividends.
 As Burke pithily put it, "There is nothing worse in the boys we send to India, than in the boys we are whipping at school, or whom we see trailing over a pike, or bending over the desk at home."
-Very few Anglo-Indian families of this period can now be alive; but, however that may be, it is clear that the Anglo-Indian who lived in India and the Britisher who lived in England in the time of the First and Second Georges, were equally descended from the same moral or immoral stock.
-But the national life both in India and England was purified in the reign of George III through the purging of British society while he was on the throne.
+Very few Anglo-Indian families of this period can now be alive; but, however that may be, it is clear the Anglo-Indian who lived in India and the Britisher who lived in England in the time of the First and Second Georges, were equally descended from the same moral or immoral stock.
+But the national life both in.
+India and England was purified in the reign of George III through the purging of British society while he was on the throne.

 It has already been stated, that the Englishman coming out to India in the days of which we are dealing, was completely cut off from his homeland.
 Moreover, he had small prospect of returning to it.
-He was deprived of the championship of the women of his race, for the regulations of the East India Company forbade English women sharing the risks and privations of their men.
+He was deprived of the companionship of the women of his race, for the regulations of the East India Company forbade English women sharing the risks and privations of their men.
 The exiles could hardly be expected to make no home for themselves in a foreign clime simply because their own women-folk and parish priests were not to be found in it.
 They accordingly solaced themselves by taking for their partners in life the women of the land; and they were in a position to pick the best.
-Then too, not infrequently Indian women at nightfall visited the battle field to minister to the wounded and dying, and there were some who would not pass by a white man, because he was a white What more natural then that the British soldier or officer should marry the dusky village maid who had staunched his wound or moistened his parched lips?
+Then too, not infrequently India women at nightfall visited the battle field to minister to the wounded and dying, and there were some who would not . pass by a white man, because he was a white What more natural then that the man.
+British soldier or officer married the dusky village maid who had staunched his wound or moistened his parched lips?

-While this is true, undoubtedly marriage

-was often omitted in the earlier years of the Company's history; and in many such cases the children were abandoned or left destitute on their father's death, and merged into and became lost in the Indian population (a).
-On the whole, the experience of the Portuguese seems to have taught the British the wholesome lesson that it was not safe to tamper with the homes of the people with whom they were trading.
-It would recoil on the prosperity of
+While this is true, undoubtedly concubinage was practised especially in the earlier years of the Company's history.
+But both the temporary wife and her children by an Englishman in the humbler walks of life, were abandoned or left destitute on death, and merged into and became lost in the Indian population^(a).
+On the whole, the experience of the